seetadev/Storacha-Solana-SDK/README.md

 Toggle the testnet option, and then go to [Solana Faucet](https://faucet.solana.com/) to airdrop SOL into your wallet.
 You'll need to copy your testnet address for this.

-When you're done, clone this [sample repo](https://github.com/kaf-lamed-beyt/sto-sol) to basically test that you can make a deposit.
-The backend server has to be running locally for this to work.
-Please ensure that is right.

-You can also test everything out on the playground [here](https://storacha-sol.vercel.app/)
+You can test everything out on the playground [here](https://storacha-sol.vercel.app/)

 ## Side Notes